Amber Heard Is Not A 'Perfect Victim' Because There's No Such Thing

 "All of this concerns me because it perpetuates the myth of the 'perfect' victim and requires Heard to fit into a lot of — often conflicting — public expectations of how she should behave in order to be believed," says Osborne-Crowley.
 "But these expectations shouldn’t feed into whether her allegations are proven to be true in a court of law — the evidence should do that."

-Beyond the outcome of Depp’s latest legal challenge, the treatment of Heard has wider ranging consequences.
+Beyond the outcome of Depp’s latest legal challenge, the treatment of Heard by some sections of the public has wider-ranging consequences.
 Whether she is found by the jury to be telling the truth or not, the explosion of these myths in the public consciousness is really damaging.

 "I think it’s important to remember that her story should be critiqued based on its own merits, not based on ideas about how 'real' victims should behave," says Osborne-Crowley.
 "It also contributes to the myth that a person has to be good or moral in order to have been subjected to domestic abuse.
 A lot of the nasty criticism I’ve seen is about Heard as a person but the truth is she can be morally reprehensible in every other way and it’s still possible that she’s telling the truth."